joelmartindev/Helsinki-Bikeapp/README.md

 The website is deployed at https://helsinkibikeapp.fly.dev/

+## Technologies used

+When I started building a portfolio, I decided that every project should aim to use a language, library or a tool I'm unfamiliar with.
+This is to show that I'm capable of learning and willing to use new technologies.
+Many of the technologies here I've only used very little or have no experience with, so I've marked the new ones with (\*)!

+My aim was to also minimize the use of libraries to make sure I know the basics.
+I would have liked to try out Redux, Redux Toolkit or TanStack for example, but I'll save them for future projects.

+Frontend:

+- JavaScript
+  - Native Fetch (\*), since I've only used the Axios library before
+- Vite (\*)
+- React
+  - React ContextAPI (\*), since I tried to minimize prop drilling
+- React Router (\*)
+- Tailwind (\*)
+  - CSS Animations (\*)
+- Leaflet with React Leaflet (\*)
+- Chart.js with React-Chartjs-2 (\*)

+Backend:

+- Node.js
+- Express
+- PostgreSQL
+- Sequelize (\*)

+It's possible that I'll return to this project later on to practise making tests with Jest for example.

 ## Data

 The journey data, owned by City Bike Finland, is divided into 3 csv files.